top of page

 Some highlights of the tour

-• We make a visit right in the middle of one of Euroe's finest and most accessible seabird colonies, on Hornøya, for really close encounters with some of the 80,000 pairs of Arctic seabirds that nest here: Puffin, Shag, Brünnich’s guillemot, Common guillemot, Black guillemot, Razorbill, Kittiwake, and Great cormorant.
+• We make a visit to of one of Europe’s finest and most accessible seabird colonies, on Hornoya, for really close encounters with some of the 80,000 pairs of Arctic seabirds that nest here: Shag, Brünnich’s guillemot, Common guillemot, Black guillemot, Razorbill, Kittiwake, and Great cormorant.
 The birds nest right by the path, as in the Galápagos Islands.

-• Good chance to see and with a little luck also photograph Gyrfalcon and Hawk owl.
+• Good chance to see and with a little luck also photograph Gyrfalcon and Northern hawk owl.

 • Fantastic opportunities for winter landscape photography, where the snow-covered and windswept Arctic tundra meets the rugged shores of the Arctic Ocean.